echebbi/gemoc-fsm/README.md

 You can debug a FSM with the help of a visual support by following the steps specified in [Execute the FSM](#6-execute-the-fsm).
 The only change is to fill the _Animator_ field with the path to the .aird file containing the FSM's representation.

+> Note: the FSM's current state is colored in orange only when selected from the _Multidimensional Timeline_ view.

 ## Useful links

 The following links provide useful informations about GEMOC Studio and its use: